 How to make Namak Para

-In a large mixing bowl, add maida (all-purpose flour), semolina, ajwain, salt, pepper and oil.
-Mix using one hand such that the oil gets completely mixed in the dough.
+In a large mixing bowl, add maida (all-purpose flour), semolina, ajwain, salt, pepper, and oil.
+Mix using one hand so that the oil is completely mixed into the dough.
 Keep mixing for 1-2 minutes.
 Check that the dough holds its shape when taken in hand.

-Now add water as required little at a time to knead a firm dough (similar to puri).
+Now add water as required, a little at a time, to knead a firm dough (similar to puri).

 Knead for 6-7 minutes.
-Don't make the dough too soft, else the namak para will not be crunchy.
-Cover it a with a damp cloth and rest it for 20 minutes.
+Don’t make the dough too soft, or else the namak para will not be crunchy.
+Cover it with a damp cloth and rest it for 20 minutes.

 Remove the cloth, and lightly knead the dough.